p-aragones/my_runner/README.md

 # my_runner
-Parallax scrolling game, jump the logs and scape the bear.
+Parallax scrolling game, jump the logs and escape the bear.

 ![](readMe/game.png)